rping-qwfpgj/Legend-Of-Zelda/1Sprint Reflection/README.md

-#Sprint 4
+#Sprint 5

 CONTROLS:
 -WASD and arrow keys are used to move, NOTE: When in the inventory, WASD and arrow keys are instead used to move the cursor around the inventory
--V is used to shoot a projectile, number keys 1-6 are used to switch between Link's projectiles.
+-B is used to use the item equipped to the B-button in the HUD.
 When pulling up the inventory, hovering the selector cursor over one of the projectiles and then exiting the inventory will equip it to link, in addition to being able to use the numerical keys to swap the current projectile.
 -Clicking on the right half of the room switches to the next room, and clicking on the left half of the room switches to the previous room.